MicrosoftDocs/sysinternals/sysinternals/downloads/procmon.md

 **Runs on:**

-- Client: 8.1 and higher.
+- Client: Windows 8.1 and higher.
 - Server: Windows Server 2012 and higher.